lucasaponso1234233/IOTAvaraHub/README.md

 Check Server Responsiveness by using the Azure cloud shell (watch the data flow into the server):
-- az iot hub monitor-events --hub-name AvaraIOTHub --device-id AvaraDevice1
+- az iot hub monitor-events --hub-name PolymerIOT --device-id PolymerDeviceX